magnunscheffer/veeam/linux-reip/README.md

 - CredentialManager Powershell module installed in VBR (to interact with Windows 'Credential Manager'), for more information:

 https://www.powershellgallery.com/packages/CredentialManager/2.0
-- vCenter and Guest Default Credentials are mandatory, please use the auxiliar script  ".\Manage-ReipCred.ps1" to create it.
+- "vCenter" and "Default" Credentials are mandatory, please read the step by step guide to know how to configure that.
 - If you have VMs running CentOs/RHEL (5-6).
 It is necessary run this code inside each vm before replicating it.
 This command will prevent the NIC from being renamed after a failover (because of MAC address change):
 ```bash
 sudo ln -s /dev/null /etc/udev/rules.d/75-persistent-net-generator.rules